salixzs/Dapper.Cqrs/README.md

 <img align="left" src="DapperCQRS.png">

-Libraries (NuGet packages) to help employ [CQRS](https://martinfowler.com/bliki/CQRS.html) (Command Query Responsibility Segregation) pattern to database access in various .Net projects.
-Approach unifies database data retrieval under CQRS handler, which is the only dependency for business logic (getting rid of multiple repository injections).
+Packages provides ability to use [CQRS (Command Query Responsibility Segregation)](https://martinfowler.com/bliki/CQRS.html) pattern for database data reading (Queries) or its modification (Commands).
+It includes ambient connection and transaction handling, so after easy set-up, developers are only required to write Query and Command classes which usually are database SQL statements, wrapped in separate classes, with a little bit of parameter handling (business as usual).

 Package uses [Dapper](https://stackexchange.github.io/Dapper/) - a simple object mapper for .Net built by StackOverflow developers and is one of the most performing ORMs in .Net landscape (if not fastest).

 Project was influenced by another repository - [UPNXT-Dapper-cqrs](https://github.com/upnxt/upnxt-dapper-cqrs).
 Solution is separating concerns into Abstractions (no dependencies), Database-specific and Testing helpers to be used in more architecturally utilizable way with [practical developer usage ease](https://github.com/salixzs/Dapper.Cqrs/wiki/Productivity) and ability to [validate "magic string queries"](https://github.com/salixzs/Dapper.Cqrs/wiki/QueryTesting) against database to avoid runtime fails due to database structural changes not followed in code.

 Repo containing actual usage [sample project](https://github.com/salixzs/Dapper.Cqrs/wiki/AspNet5ApiSample) and Visual Studio [item templates](https://github.com/salixzs/Dapper.Cqrs/wiki/Productivity#provided-templates) for most of development needs.

+Approach is succesfully used in huge project (>3M code lines) and database of 200 tables with ~10TB of data.

 Packages are targeting .Net Standard 2.0